International aid reaches flood-ravaged Pakistan

 ISLAMABAD (AP) — International aid was reaching Pakistan on Monday, as the military and volunteers desperately tried to evacuate many thousands stranded by widespread flooding driven by “monster monsoons” that have claimed more than 1,000 lives this summer.

-Cargo planes from Turkey and the United Arab Emirates began the international rush to assist the impoverished nation, landing on Sunday in Islamabad carrying tents, food and other daily necessities.

-They were among the nations that pledged to help Pakistan tackle the devastating floods after officials called for international help.
+They were among the nations that pledged to help Pakistan tackle the crisis after officials called for international help.
+The United Nations will launch an international appeal for Pakistani flood victims on Tuesday in Islamabad.

+Prime Minister Shabaz Sharif on Monday said the rains are the heaviest Pakistan has seen in three decades.

+“I saw floodwater everywhere, wherever I went in recent days and even today,” Sharif said in Charsadda, one of the devastated towns.

 So far, exceptionally heavy monsoon rains that triggered flash floods across the country have affected 33 million Pakistanis, damaged nearly 1 million homes and killed at least 1,061 people.